jf-utex/Bamazon/README.md

 The products in the table has the following columns:

-**item_id (unique id for each product)
+* item_id (unique id for each product)

-**product_name (Name of product)
+* product_name (Name of product)

-**department_name
+* department_name

-**price (cost to customer)
+* price (cost to customer)

-**stock_quantity (how much of the product is available in stores)
+* stock_quantity (how much of the product is available in stores)

 The initial database is populated with 17 different products. (i.e. "mock" data rows into this database and table).

-There is a Node application called bamazonCustomer.js.
+There is a node application called **bamazonCustomer.js**.
 Running this application first displays all of the items available for sale.
 Included in the display are the ids, names, and prices of products for sale.

 The app then prompts users with two messages.